 Both the 750D and the 1D Mark II have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the 750D was followed by the Canon 800D.

-Review summary: Canon 750D vs Canon 1D Mark II
+Review summary: Canon 750D vs 1D Mark II

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 750D and the Canon 1D Mark II?
-A synthesis of the relative strong points of each of the models is listed below.
+Which of the two cameras – the Canon 750D or the Canon 1D Mark II – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 8.2MP) with a 71% higher linear resolution.